-California has approve the sum of $15 per hour minimum wage for all workers in the state, becoming the first State in U.S.A to sign the bill into law CNN Money report.
+California has approved a $15 per hour minimum wage for all workers in the state, becoming the first State in the US to sign the bill into law CNN Money reports.

 Both the State Assembly and State Senate passed the measure on Thursday afternoon.
 Governor Jerry Brown said he would sign it on Monday.